adfinis/adsy-trainings/Docker_Workshop/2001_basics/modul_basics_2001_01_slides.md

 * self-contained
     * include all dependencies
 * externally managed
-    * containers have not control over resources
+    * containers have no control over resources

 ## OS-level virtualization